moreniekmeijer/oh_hell_score_saver/README.md

   A directory containing unit tests (using `pytest`).
 These test some of the functions in project.py.

 - **`test_helpers.py`**
   A directory containing unit tests (using `pytest`).
-These ensure the helper functions, score calculation, and core logic behave as expected.
+These ensure the helper functions behave as expected.

 - **`requirements.txt`**
   Contains the required libraries.